rpadovani/rpadovani.com/_posts/2019-11-03-review-apps-gitlab.md

 Of course, asking your team to add the HTML snippet, and filling it with the right information isn't feasible.
 We will instead take advantage of [Gitlab CI/CD][gitlab-ci] to inject the snippet and autocomplete it with the right information for every merge request.

-First of all, we need the definition of a Gitlab CI job to build our client:
+First we need the definition of a Gitlab CI job to build our client:

 ```yaml
 buildClient: